NormalVR/Normcore-Documentation/docs/guides/setting-up-a-networked-meta-avatar.md

 Once your project is created you will need to add the [**Normcore** package and **Normcore Meta Platform** package](https://normcore.io/dashboard/app/download) to your project.
 Your app will probably restart once or twice, and you may get a pop about install sample avatar files as the **Normecore Meta Platform** package also installs the required **Meta XR All-in-One SDK** and **Meta Avatars SDK** packages.

 As the Meta packages are required packages they won't show up in your package manager.
 For this example it will also be useful to have access to the samples that are in the **Meta Avatars SDK** package (these are different than the popup), so to have that show up in the package manager, [add the Meta Avatar SDK to your package list.](https://developer.oculus.com/downloads/package/meta-avatars-sdk/).
 On that page in the top right there should be links to both the Meta Avatar SDK in the Unity store front and directly from Meta itself.
+If you click the storefront link it will add the package to your packagemanager.
+The meta link will allow you to download a zip of the package, which you can then add in the package manager using the `Add Local Package` option.

 Once the oculus platform has been installed on your system, you will need to enter the Meta App IDs for your for your project in your Oculus Settings.
 The Oculus Settings scriptable object can be accessed by selecting the ``Oculus->Platform->Edit Settings`` from the Unity editor dropdown menu.
 If you have both a Rift App ID and a Quest App ID, enter them both here.